ufal/helcl-thesis/README.md

-# helcl-thesis
+# Using Linguistic Features in Neural Machine Translation
-Dissertation thesis of Jindra Helcl
+Doctoral thesis of Jindra Helcl